 The research focused on organizations that buy goods and services from other organizations that are at least 50% owned and operated by visible minorities.
 It conducted an electronic survey of more than 165 organizations and a web scan of more than 138 in the Greater Toronto Area that together account for over $100 billion of dollars spent in the region, or approximately 33% of the region’s economic activity.

 The research found that while most organizations have employee diversity policies, significantly fewer have supplier diversity programs.

 Organizations that do have a supplier diversity program credit much of their success to top management commitment and efforts to work closely with current or future suppliers.
 Some organizations report difficulty finding qualified minority suppliers or determining which organizations are led by visible minorities.
 Of those organizations with a supplier diversity program, 29% do not track how much they spend on goods and services provided by visible minority owned companies.

-Read the full report, Supplier Diversity in the GTA: Business Case and Best Practices (PDF)
+Read more Supplier Diversity in the GTA: Business Case and Best Practices

 If you have a best practice to share, please contact [email protected]